ror-community/ror-site/content/blog/2022-02-18-hiring-technical-community-manager.md

 [ROR](https://ror.org) (Research Organization Registry) is a community-led initiative to develop an open, sustainable, usable, and unique identifier for every research organization in the world.
 It is jointly managed by [DataCite](https://datacite.org), [Crossref](https://crossref.org), and [California Digital Library](https://cdlib.org).
 Each of these operating organizations provides input on decisions and strategies that support the growth and sustainability of ROR.
 Our goal is to address the problem of tracking affiliations in research communications.
 The Technical Community Manager will be a key driver of that change.

-The Technical Community Manager will work closely with the small and committed core ROR team, staff from the three operating organizations, and the broader ROR community to promote and support the adoption of ROR in key systems used throughout research and scholarly communications workflows.
+The Technical Community Manager will work closely with the small and committed core ROR team, staff from the three operating organizations, and the broader ROR community, to promote and support the adoption of ROR in systems used throughout research and scholarly communications workflows.
 This includes engaging with new and existing ROR adopters and other community stakeholders to understand their workflows and systems, and to guide their implementations and integrations.

-This position will be based at Crossref.
-It is full-time and fully remote, so location and hours are flexible.
-Overlap with the US Pacific timezone will be necessary.
+This position will be based at Crossref as a full-time staff member.
+It is fully remote, so location and hours are flexible but overlap with the US Pacific timezone will be necessary.
 As pandemic circumstances allow, we expect to resume a small amount of international travel for meetings and events.

 ## **Responsibilities**